AdobeDocs/commerce-webapi/src/pages/rest/tutorials/grouped-product/index.md

 A grouped product consists of simple standalone products that are presented as a group.
 A group can contain variations of a single product or a collection of products that are to be sold together.

-This tutorial describes how you can use the Magento REST API to create and manage grouped products.
+This tutorial describes how you can use the Adobe Commerce REST API to create and manage grouped products.

 ### Before you begin

-*  Install a Magento 2.2 (or later) instance with sample data.
+*  Install a Commerce instance with sample data.
 The sample data defines a functional store, called Luma, that sells fitness clothing and accessories.

 *  Install a REST client.
-You can use any REST client to send calls to Magento.
+You can use any REST client to send calls to Commerce.
 [Postman](https://www.getpostman.com/) is recommended.

 *  Obtain an admin authorization token.
 All calls in this tutorial require administrator privileges.
 See [Generate the admin token](/rest/tutorials/prerequisite-tasks/) for more information.

 ### Other resources

-*  [REST Tutorials](/rest/tutorials/index/) provides additional information about completing any Magento REST tutorial.
+*  [REST Tutorials](/rest/tutorials/index/) provides additional information about completing any Commerce REST tutorial.

 ## 1. Create an empty grouped product